li-lab-genetics/MetaSTAARlite-Tutorial/README.md

 ### Step 5.3.2: Generate variant summary statistics for gene-centric noncoding conditional analysis using MetaSTAARlite Worker
 #### Script: <a href="MetaSTAARlite_worker_Gene_Centric_Noncoding_cond.r">**MetaSTAARlite_worker_Gene_Centric_Noncoding_cond.r**</a> and <a href="MetaSTAARlite_worker_Gene_Centric_ncRNA_cond.r">**MetaSTAARlite_worker_Gene_Centric_ncRNA_cond.r**</a>
-Generate and store variant summary statistics (*score statistics*, *functional annotations*, *sparse weighted LD matrices* and *conditional LD matrices*) for noncoding rare variants using MetaSTAARlite Worker.
+Generate and store variant summary statistics (*score statistics*, *functional annotations*, *sparse weighted LD matrices*, and *conditional LD matrices*) for noncoding rare variants using MetaSTAARlite Worker.
-#### Input: aGDS files, STAAR null model and a list of known variants.
+#### Input: aGDS files, the STAAR null model, and a list of known variants.
 For more details, please see the R scripts.
 #### Output: Rdata files with the user-defined names.

 ### Step 5.3.3: Conditional gene-centric noncoding meta-analysis
 #### Script: <a href="MetaSTAARlite_Gene_Centric_Noncoding_cond.r">**MetaSTAARlite_Gene_Centric_Noncoding_cond.r**</a> and <a href="MetaSTAARlite_Gene_Centric_ncRNA_cond.r">**MetaSTAARlite_Gene_Centric_ncRNA_cond.r**</a>
-Perform conditional analysis of unconditionally significant noncoding masks by adjusting a list of known variants.
+Perform conditional meta-analysis of unconditionally significant noncoding masks by adjusting a list of known variants.
-#### Input: Variant summary statistics files from Step 5.3.2 for each participating study and (significant) gene-centric noncoding analysis results from Step 5.3.1.
+#### Input: Variant summary statistics files from Step 5.3.2 for each participating study.
 For more details, please see the R scripts.
 #### Output: Conditional p-values of unconditionally significant noncoding masks.

+### Step 5.C.1: Summarize custom mask meta-analysis results
+Note: Users may develop custom scripts to summarize the analysis results by following Step 5.2.1/5.3.1, as the number of output files from Step C may vary.

+### Step 5.C.2: Generate variant summary statistics for custom mask conditional analysis using MetaSTAARlite Worker
+#### Script: <a href="MetaSTAARlite_worker_Custom_Mask_cond.r">**MetaSTAARlite_worker_Custom_Mask_cond.r**</a>
+Generate and store variant summary statistics (*score statistics*, *functional annotations*, *sparse weighted LD matrices*, and *conditional LD matrices*) for user-defined custom masks of rare variants using MetaSTAARlite Worker.
+#### Input: aGDS files, the STAAR null model, the custom mask definition file, and a list of known variants.
+For more details, please see the R script.
+#### Output: Rdata files with the user-defined names.

+### Step 5.C.3: Conditional custom mask meta-analysis
+#### Script: <a href="MetaSTAARlite_Custom_Mask_cond.r">**MetaSTAARlite_Custom_Mask_cond.r**</a>
+Perform conditional meta-analysis of unconditionally significant user-defined custom masks by adjusting a list of known variants.
+#### Input: Variant summary statistics files from Step 5.C.2 for each participating study.
+For more details, please see the R script.
+#### Output: Conditional p-values of unconditionally significant user-defined custom masks.

 ### An example of batch job submission scripts for these analyses can be found <a href="/batch jobs">**here**</a>.